 For Quick Launch:

-PETA—whose motto reads, partially, that “animals will not be ours to experiment on”—opposes speciesism, a human-supremacist worldview.
-For extra info on PETA’s investigative newsgathering and reporting, please go to PETA.org; comply with the group on Twitter, Fb, or Instagram; or hearken to The PETA Podcast.
+PETA—whose motto reads, partially, that “animals are usually not ours to eat, put on, or abuse in some other approach”—opposes speciesism, a human-supremacist worldview.
+For extra details about PETA’s investigative newsgathering and reporting, please go to PETA.org or comply with the group on Twitter, Fb, or Instagram.